 Now that you know some ways to use it, let’s make this wonderful oil!

-While you can use fresh herbs to make infused oils, the higher water content greatly increase your chances of spoilage when doing so, so I recommend using dried calendula flowers to make infused oil.
+While you can use fresh herbs to make infused oils, the extra water content greatly increase your chances of early oil spoilage when doing so, so I recommend using dried calendula flowers to make infused oil.

 If you raise your own flowers, just spread them out in a single layer on a paper towel or brown paper bag in a place they won’t be disturbed.
-Turn them over every day or so and let them air dry for a week or two.
+Turn them over every day or so and let them air dry for a week or so.

-If you don’t have access to fresh, you can buy some online.
-I like to buy most of my dried herbs at Mountain Rose Herbs (affiliate link), but your local health store might be able to supply you with some as well.
+If you don’t have access to fresh, you can buy dried calendula online from Mountain Rose Herbs.
+If I can’t grow something myself, Mountain Rose Herbs is my go-to place, but your local health store might be able to supply you with some as well.